ibrahim85/Clean-Energy-Outlook/Design Considerations.md

 * Use:
 Predicts installation costs for PV energy based on future trends.
 * Input:
-State, The Open PV Project, Future trends in solar energy, and year under consideration.
+State, The Open PV Project, Future trends in solar energy, Factors to be considered, and year under consideration.
 * Output:
 Predicted installation cost based on past costs.

 `wind_energy_economics`
 * Use:
+Predicts installation costs for wind energy based on future trends.
 * Input:
+State, Wind Energy Database, Future trends in wind energy, Factors to be considered, and year under consideration.
 * Output:
+Predicted installation cost based on past costs.

 `hydro_energy_economics`
 * Use:
+Predicts installation costs for Hydro energy based on future trends.
 * Input:
+State, Hydro Energy Database, Future trends in Hydro energy, Factors to be considered, and year under consideration.
 * Output:
+Predicted installation cost based on past costs.

 `nuclear_energy_economics`
 * Use:
+Predicts installation costs for nuclear energy based on future trends.
 * Input:
+State, Nuclear Energy Database, Future trends in nuclear energy, Factors to be considered, and year under consideration.
 * Output:
+Predicted installation cost based on past costs.

 ## Notes
-* Not sure how to build GUI.
 * Still looking for datasets for wind, hydro, and nuclear energy economics.
+* Not sure how to build GUI and maps of the US.
 * Possibility to include more datasets.